 Emergencies – There is no cell service along the trail, so you must be self-reliant.
 And the reality on some sections of trail is that help can be difficult to get, even if you get the word out.
 It would be a good idea to carry either a Satellite phone or an InReach.
 Gemma sent out daily texts to a few friends and relatives that included our location and how we were doing.
 She was also able to get weather reports.

-Along the trail there are 5 places that can be problematic.
+Along the Nootka Trail there are 5 places that can be problematic.

-- Two km past Beano Creek is a headland.
+Two kilometres past Beano Creek is a headland.
 Take the trail up the gully.

-Maps – I highly recommend purchasing a paper map so you don’t have to rely on a device with batteries.
+I highly recommend purchasing a paper map so you don’t have to rely on a device with batteries.
 I bought John Baldwin’s topo map for $25.
-Often Air Nootka will have maps too, but I didn’t want to take the chance they’d be out of them.

 It’s only 37 km to hike the length of the Nootka Trail, but you still need to allow somewhere between 4 – 8 days, depending on your fitness level, side trips and days off.
 We did it in five days with each one briefly described below.